Jinghe-mel/UFEN-GAN/README.md

 ## 📚 Citation

-If you use this code or dataset, please cite our paper:
+If you use this code, please cite our paper:

 ```bibtex
 @article{yang2025ufen_gan,